Our Story: Our History

 EMBRACING THE DIGITAL WORLD

 Embracing the digital world, we launched our Facebook, page in 2010, which was quickly followed by our Twitter, Instagram, Pinterest and YouTube. accounts.
 In May 2014 we launched our online interiors magazine, The Chromologist – a place for people to be inspired by colour.
-Across all of our digital platforms we have over 300,000 online fans as well over 500,000 visitors to our website every month.
+Across all of our digital platforms we have over 300,000 online fans as well as over 500,000 visitors to our website every month.

 COLOUR CONSULTANCY GOES GLOBAL